slviajero/tinybasic/README.md

 ## The idea

-My attempt to create a small basic interpreter from scratch using frugal programming techniques and minimal memory.
+My attempt to create a small basic interpreter from scratch.
 The project was inspired by Steve Wozniak's statement that the Apple 1 basic interpreter was the biggest challenge in his professional life.
 Bill Gates also had started his career and his fortune by writing a basic interpreter for the Altair microcomputer around the some time.

 The program was originally written in C with minimal library support.
-All code was done by hand.
 The C stack is not used for arithmetic to keep it minimal.
 The interpreter uses a set of global variables, an own stack and a static memory and variable array to emulate the low memory environment of the early microcomputers.

 The project has outgrown its beginnings by now.
 It became a full featured BASIC interpreter with IoT and microcontroller specific features.
 There is an underlying hardware abstraction layer making the interpreter useable on a number of architectures like Arduino AVR, ESP8266, ESP32, SAMD, RP2040 and ARM.